 Six signal pairs are used to transmit readout data.
 The link speed does not exceed 10 Gb/s.
 Two out of these six signal pairs are used as receivers in standard ATCA backplanes.
 They are inverted to increase the possible readout bandwidth.

 Those signal pairs connected to hub slot two are reserved for the same functions as above.
 Potentially, this allows redundant connections to be made to this hub slot.
-However, the firmware necessary to drive and receive data to and from the Fabric Interface of hub slot two is undeveloped. j (TODO: update or remove)
+However, the firmware necessary to drive and receive data to and from the Fabric Interface of hub slot two is undeveloped.

+The ATCA backplane connections between the jFEX and the Hub module.
+(TODO: update or remove)

 ATCA Zone 3

-ATCA zone houses two 48-way and two 72-way optical MTO connectors.
-They house a total of up to 240 ,carry data from the ECAL and HCAL on to the jFEX.
-6.1.
-At the rear of these connectors, optical fibres carry data from the ECAL and HCAL to the jFEX.
-The fibres are supported in the jFEX shelf by a (passive, mechanical) RTM.
-On the jFEX side of the connectors, fibre ribbons carry the calorimeter data toMinipod PODreceivers, mounted on-board.
+ATCA zone houses two 48-way and two 72-way optical MPO connectors.
+They house a total of up to 240 fibres, carrying data from the calorimeters to the jFEX (see section 6.1).
+At the rear of the MPO connectors, optical fibres carry data from the calorimeters to the jFEX via the L1Calo Optical Plant.
+These fibres are supported in the jFEX shelf by a (passive, mechanical) rear transition module (RTM).
+On the jFEX side of the connectors, fibre ribbons carry the calorimeter data to MiniPOD receivers, mounted on-board.
 The optical connections are made on the insertion of the jFEX into the shelf, and broken on its extraction.

 LEDs